No money for retirement what to do now?

 You could do it yourself by reading books, blogs and podcasts

 You could get a financial coach (like me!) to help guide you through various scenarios and options and then make a plan.

-You could contact a financial advisor to help you chose the right products for you.
+You could contact a financial advisor to help you choose the right products for you.

 Some of the free resources out there are

 Summary: No money for retirement what to do to avoid disaster.

 Gather your info – you need this to understand where you are now and where you want to be in the future.

 Pay yourself first – yep, that’s right before you pay everyone else pay yourself.
 Save some money and then spend what’s left, not the other way round.

 Track your spending – understand what’s coming in and going out.
 Once you know this, you can review what you could cut down, cut out or change the way you spend your money.